PikachuPenial/Titanmod/PATCHNOTES.md

 # Unreleased Update
 **>GAMEPLAY**
+*CAMERA SHAKE*
+- Firing a weapon now causes a slight amount of camera shake to be applied
+- This was done because Titanmod's recoil tends to have very little shake, making the firing feel bland
+- A weapons camera shake value is determined by its recoil and it is affected by recoil reducing attachments

 *MOVEMENT CHANGES*
 - Player acceleration is now 60% faster (moving from a complete stop or changing direction will be quicker)